 In the morning, you will see some workshops of Gabbe and Carpet in the style of modern and traditional, dying workshop, design, and gallery of them in share Sanati in Shiraz.
 Overnight Shiraz.

 Day 13: Shiraz-Sarvestan-Kerman

-Drive to Kerman and stay there for the night.
+Drive to Kerman and stay there overnight.
 It takes almost 7 hours, for lunch you will have a stop to eat at a traditional restaurant on your way.
 After almost 2 hours, you can go on to Kerman and rest at the hotel in Kerman.

 Note: Sarvestan is famous for Dough, which is a popular drink in Iran.
 The best-qualified Dough is made in this town.
-Pistachio and olive are planted here and that is why you can see gardens within and around this town.
+Pistachio and olive are planted here, so you can see gardens within and around this town.

 Day 14: Kerman